dnd 5e warlock handboo

 • Magic InitiatePHB: The cantrips are tempting, but if you really need these abilities you should select Tome Pact.

-For more advice on Magic Initiate, see my Spellcasting Feats Breakdown.
+For more advice on Magic Initiate, see our Spellcasting Feats Breakdown.

 • Martial AdeptPHB: Not useful enough with only one superiority die.